OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/multifi_metamodelunstructured_comp.rst

 The following example shows a `MultiFiMetaModelUnStructuredComp` used to model the 2D Branin function, where the output is a function of two inputs, and we have pre-computed the training point location and values at a variety of points using models with two different fidelity levels.
-Adding an input or output named 'x' spanws entries in the "options" dictionary where the training data can be specified.
+Adding an input or output named 'x' spawns entries in the "options" dictionary where the training data can be specified.
 The naming convention is 'train:y' for the highest fidelity, and 'train:y_fi2' for the lowest fidelity level (or in the case of more than 2 fidelity levels, the next highest level.)